mschlechter/SimpleBlog/README.md

     gradle appRun

-By now you should be a able to browse to http://localhost:8080/SimpleBlog and see this project running.
+By now you should be able to browse to <http://localhost:8080/SimpleBlog>
+and see this project running.